 Chinchero – Huchuy Qosqo

-The second route goes through Chinchero, starting in Taucca, a town in the beautiful Piuray Lake, an average of 3 hours of walking, during which you can see the lagoons shine, on it ducks, hallmates and llamas grazing that look very impressive, until reaching its Andes.
+The second route passes through Chinchero, starting in Taucca, a town located near the beautiful Piuray Lake.
+The walk takes an average of 3 hours, during which you can see the lagoons shimmer, with ducks, llamas, and alpacas grazing that look very impressive, until you reach the Andes.

 Lamay – Huchuy Qosqo

-Another route on foot is going up from the town of Lamay, which takes about 2 hours of walking through a narrow and steep path.
+Another route on foot is to go up from the town of Lamay, which takes about 2 hours to walk through a narrow and steep path.
 It is impossible not to experience the absolute beauty of the architecture and to think of the landscape of the Sacred Valley; it is strange that we still cannot explain how the Incas developed such detailed architectural techniques.

 Maras and Moray are two of the most visited points in the Sacred Valley of the Incas.
-The salt mines of Maras and the archaeological zone of Moray have become two areas of great interest for tourists, thanks to their beautiful landscapes that make anyone fall in love.
+The salt mines of Maras and the archaeological zone of Moray have become two areas of great interest to tourists, thanks to their beautiful landscapes that captivate anyone who visits.

 Maras Moray

-The vast majority of people who decide to visit these places do so on tour from Cusco, although if you have more time, you can easily do it on your own, both from Cusco itself and other important places such as Ollantaytambo.
+The vast majority of people who decide to visit these places do so on a tour from Cusco.
+However, if you have more time, you can easily explore them on your own, both from Cusco itself and other important places, such as Ollantaytambo.
 And here I will tell you in detail how to do it.

-In this article, I will tell you everything you need to visit these two beautiful places in the Sacred Valley: how to get there, what you can do, costs, and more.
+In this article, I will tell you everything you need to know to visit these two beautiful places in the Sacred Valley: how to get there, what you can do, costs, and more.

 Let’s get started